 Workplace for International Relations Specialists

-Interestingly, there are a good number of careers options you can pursue within the field.
+Interestingly, there are a good number of career options you can pursue within the field.
 These careers are typically narrower in scope and are especially fine-tuned to suit specific job descriptions.
-You just need to get relevant certifications to place yourself as the ideal candidate for employers who need experts in these particular career path.
+You just need to get relevant certifications to place yourself as the ideal candidate for employers who need experts in these particular career paths.